 Visits to either or both facilities are subject to a fee.

-All passes include entry to the museum.
 Any repeat visits under a season pass will also be by appointment only.

 All visitors must adhere to the terms and conditions prior to their appointment.
 Full terms and conditions can be found by downloading the PDF below.

 The Reference Library holds an incomplete set of the Great Western Railway Magazine.

 The Reference Library contains over 3,000 titles, and includes well-known works by recognised GWR historians, as well as lesser-known titles.
 The majority of these relate to the GWR, however we also hold a small collection of books concerning other Railway lines and companies as well as books on general railway history.

 Please click on the link below to see a list of GWR reference books we hold in our Library.

 British Railways Magazine (Western Region)

 Journal of Institution of Locomotive Engineers